mrueda/beacon2-ri-tools/README.md

     sudo apt-get install cpanminus

+Also, to read the documentation you'll need `perldoc` that may or may not be installed in your Linux distribution:

+    sudo apt-get install perl-doc

 Second we use `cpanm` to install the CPAN modules.
+You have two choose between one of the 2 options below.
 Change directory into the `beacon2-ri-tools` folder and run:

+**Option 1:** System-level installation:

-    cpanm --sudo --installdeps .
+    cpanm --notest --sudo Pheno::Ranker

-Also, to read the documentation you'll need `perldoc` that may or may not be installed in your Linux distribution:

-    sudo apt-get install perl-doc

-If you prefer to have the dependencies in a "virtual environment" (i.e., install the CPAN modules in the directory of the application) we recommend using the module `Carton`.
+    pheno-ranker -h

+**Option 2:** Install the dependencies at `~/perl5`

+    cpanm --local-lib=~/perl5 local::lib && eval $(perl -I ~/perl5/lib/perl5/ -Mlocal::lib)
-    cpanm --sudo Carton
+    cpanm --notest Pheno::Ranker

-Then, we can install our dependencies:

-    carton install
+    pheno-ranker --help

+To ensure Perl recognizes your local modules every time you start a new terminal, you should type:

+    echo 'eval $(perl -I ~/perl5/lib/perl5/ -Mlocal::lib)' >> ~/.bashrc

 `beacon` also needs that **bcftools**, **SnpEff** and **MongoDB** are installed.
 See [external software](https://b2ri-documentation.readthedocs.io/en/latest/download-and-installation/#non-containerized-version-data-ingestion-tools) for more info.